jesseleite/caravel/readme.md

 }
 ```

-Your model's `$fillable` property is very important as it tells Caravel which fields to render.
+Your model's `$fillable` property is very important as it tells Caravel which fields need form input rendering.

 The public `$caravel` property contains field modifiers and validation rules.
-There are two ways to approach configuration on a field.
+These are optional, and there are two ways to approach such configuration on a field.

-1. Shorthand string, which allows you to quickly specify field type, as well as validation rules as per Laravel spec.
+1. Shorthand string, which allows you to quickly specify field type (eg. `type:simplemde`), as well as Laravel validation rules.
+Using pipe `|` separators for specifying multiple modifiers.

-2. More advanced configuration requires nesting array elements for type, rules, label and help.
+2. More advanced configuration requires nesting array elements for `type`, `rules`, `label` and `help`.

 ## Available Field Types